Facebook, Australia reach deal to restore news pages after shutdown

 Google took a more conciliatory route, cutting deals with the country’s biggest publishers to pay them for news but to avoid the most stringent aspects of the law.

-Facebook’s move to suspend news pages last week — which originally swept up some Facebook pages of charities and health organizations as well — provoked a backlash around the world, with politicians in the U.S., the UK, Germany, and Canada calling Facebook a bully and decrying its power.
+Facebook’s move to suspend news pages last week — which originally swept up some Facebook pages of charities and health organizations, too — provoked a backlash around the world, with politicians in the United States, the United Kingdom, Germany and Canada calling Facebook a bully and decrying its power.

 Company executives negotiated over the weekend to come to a resolution.
-On Monday, Facebook’s vice president of global public policy cancelled a long-planned meeting because of what he described as a “incredibly timely policy emergency” in Australia, according to correspondence viewed by The Washington Post.
+On Monday, Facebook’s vice president of global public policy canceled a long-planned meeting because of what he described as a “incredibly timely policy emergency” in Australia, according to correspondence viewed by The Washington Post.

-Statements by the Australian government suggest that arbitration could still take place, according to the Sydney Morning Herald.
-The amendments to the proposed legislation include inserting a two-month mediation period into the law that would give publishers and tech platforms more time to broker agreements before they are forced to enter a binding government-run arbitration.

-Another amendment would also stipulate that the government consider any commercial deals already struck between the news organizations and social platforms, a nod to Facebook’s existing pilot program to pay publishers for news.
+Another amendment to the legislation announced by the government would stipulate that it consider any commercial deals already struck between the news organizations and social platforms, a nod to Facebook’s existing pilot program to pay publishers for news.

+The government said it in its statement that “the amendments will strengthen the hand of regional and small publishers in obtaining appropriate remuneration for the use of their content by the digital platforms.”

+It added that the amendments will push parties to negotiate outside the law, “a central feature of the framework that the Government is putting in place to foster more sustainable public interest journalism in Australia.”